galahq/hotinhere-archive/content/blog/2015-07-10-7-10-2015-poets-and-patriots-a-conversation-with-mark-clague/index.md

 ![Picture](images/67191301.jpg)

-Special guest Mark Clague and co-host Dave Clive listening to some psychedelic rock brought in by Dr. Clague for theshow
+Special guest Mark Clague and co-host Dave Clive listening to some psychedelic rock brought in by Dr. Clague for the show

 * * *